Single Sign-On with Django and Keycloak

 Common engineering strategies in luigi

-Introduction For many automated data processing tasks within the context of the Specialised Information Services (FID) at the University Library Frankfurt, we use the Python package luigi.
+For many automated data processing tasks within the context of the Specialised Information Services (FID) at the University Library Frankfurt, we use the Python package luigi.
 This package proves especially useful when a task (e.g. the loading of data into a database) depends on the work of other tasks that have to run successfully, before the next task starts (e.g. first you need to download the data). luigi orchestrates all required tasks and their respective required task(s) and then processes everything for you.
+This approach makes the maintenance of tasks very easy, since you only have to add or remove required tasks from any task and luigi handles the rest for you, while you don’t have to worry about the computer science behind it too much.
+But although luigi takes a lot of mental load off of you, it also requires strategies to handle common situations that you may find yourself in.

 Using another metadata standard than MARC21 in VuFind, Part II